 - Check your email address and Apple ID.

-Messages are Undelivered when you have a Connection
+Messages are Undelivered when you have a Connection.

 Sometimes, iMessage stops working and fails to deliver messages even though you have good service.
-Before you start worrying, check Apple’s System Status to ensure the server isn’t down.
+Before worrying, check Apple’s System Status to ensure the server isn’t down.
 If there’s a green icon next to iMessage, it means the server is up and running.

 If the problem persists, the culprit might be your network.
 Go to Settings > General > Reset > Reset Network Settings.
 This will wipe the entire network settings, including DNS preferences and Wi-Fi.
 Starting from scratch may help you to get iMessage working again.